mulberrysymbols/mulberry-symbols/docs/README.md

 </div>
 <!-- markdownlint-enable MD033 -->

+## Global Symbols and the Open AAC ecosystem

+Mulberry is proud to be featured in the [Global Symbols](https://globalsymbols.com/) open community along with other symbol sets.
+Global Symbols has tools for exploring, using and creating open symbols.
+It's an excellent place to start with open symbol use.

+There is a growing number of tools and services like Global Symbols providing free and open access to symbols and AAC.
+Steve Lee wrote a [blog post summarising](https://opendirective.net/posts/2020-04-17-the-open-communication-symbols-ecosystem/) the state of play in April 2020.

 ## Our Vision

 We believe that communication is a fundamental human right.
 Many people with impaired speech and other language difficulties require symbols to support their communication needs, to enable their desires, wishes and opinions to be expressed.